 In treating diabetic retinopathy, early detection is imperative.
 Treatment is much easier and less invasive in the earlier stages and timely treatment of diabetic retinopathy is the best way to guard against progressive vision loss.
 Although keeping one’s blood sugars under control does not guarantee good vision, it can reduce the risk of blindness compared to those patients who don’t control their blood sugars.

-If you have diabetes, it’s important to have your pupils dilated by an eye care professional and if diabetic retinopathy is diagnosed, seeing a retina specialist can be important in the prevention of further vision loss.
+If you have diabetes, it’s important to have your pupils dilated by an eye care professional and if diabetic retinopathy is diagnosed, seeing a retina specialist such as Retina Associates of Orange County can be important in the prevention of further vision loss.
 Contact the Retina Associates of Orange County to schedule your appointment today.